rathorerahul586/nx_car_demo/README.md

 ## 🎯 Project Context

-This app was built as part of a Flutter animation-focused assignment during a hiring process.
+This app was built as part of a Flutter animation-focused app.
 It demonstrates smooth animated transitions, form validation, and clean state handling using Bloc — all implemented without relying on external libraries.

-The app itself was well-received and stands as a solid demonstration of my skills in Flutter UI/UX architecture and animation.
+The app itself was well-received and solidly demonstrated my skills in Flutter UI/UX architecture and animation.

 ---